cosmodesi/pyrecon/README.md

 # positions_rec_randoms = positions_randoms - rec.read_shifts(positions_randoms,with_rsd=False)
 ```

-## Warning
+## In progress

-In progress!
-Handling bugs with MultiGridReconstruction.
+Script to run as a standalone.
-Should be solved fairly rapidly.
+Should be done fairly rapidly.

 ## Documentation